awsdocs/aws-cloud-map-developer-guide/doc_source/instances-values.md

 The IPv4 IP address, if any, where your applications can access the resource that's associated with this service instance\.

 **IPv6 address**
 The IPv6 IP address, if any, where your applications can access the resource that's associated with this service instance\.
+AWS Cloud Map API endpoints are now available in `IPv6`\-only networks\.

 **Port**
 The port, if any, that your applications must include to access the resource that's associated with this service instance\. **Port** is required when the service includes an **SRV** record or an Amazon Route 53 health check\.